kanasva/technical_documentation_page/README.md

 # technical_documentation_page

-This is a project for Responsive Web Design Certification on FreeCodeCamp.com
+This is the Technical Documentation Page project for Responsive Web Design Certification on FreeCodeCamp.org